AndrewWDeane/msgHub/README.md

 JSON message format:

-{"event": "sub",	"type": "messageType",	"key": "messageKey",		"subkey": "optional",   "id": "optional id. used for same sub down same tcp client" "echoFields": "optional.
+{"event": "sub",	"type": "messageType",	"key": "messageKey",		"subkey": "optional. may be wildcard",   "id": "optional id. used for same sub down same tcp client" "echoFields": "optional.
 JSON will be echoed back to the client with any message"}

-{"event": "unsub",	"type": "messageType",	"key": "messageKey",		"subkey": "optional",   "id": "optional id. used for same sub down same tcp client"}
+{"event": "unsub",	"type": "messageType",	"key": "messageKey",		"subkey": "optional. may be wildcard",   "id": "optional id. used for same sub down same tcp client"}

 {"event": "pub",	"type": "messageType",	"key": "messageKey",		"subkey": "optional",   ........ any json data}